dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/postgres/Setting-up-PostgreSQL.md

 CREATE USER other_user NOSUPERUSER;
 ALTER USER other_user WITH PASSWORD '$otheruserpassword';
 CREATE DATABASE snowplow WITH OWNER other_user;
-CREATE SCHEMA snowplow.atomic WITH OWNER other_user;
 CREATE USER storageloader PASSWORD '$storageloaderpassword';
-GRANT USAGE ON SCHEMA atomic TO storageloader;
-GRANT INSERT ON TABLE "atomic"."events" TO storageloader;
 \q
 ```